FreddyE1982/python-elgato-streamdeck/README.md

 ``position_to_key()`` and ``key_to_position()`` convert between key indexes and grid positions. ``display_board()`` renders a 2D array of characters, and ``wait_for_char_press()`` returns the character associated with a pressed key.
+``create_board()`` and related helpers manage a persistent character grid for deck-only games, allowing individual cells to be updated and redrawn easily.

 Currently the following StreamDeck products are supported in multiple hardware
 variants: